Transaction tech can’t compete with savings tech, pt 2

 Bitcoin absolutely needed incentives—for people to want to hold the coins.
 It achieved this by implementing a fixed supply of 21 million, which is not even mentioned in the whitepaper!
 Yet the credibility of this fixed supply is the driving force entirely responsible for bitcoin’s success.

 If the bitcoin whitepaper could be re-written today as a marketing tool, I would suggest something quite different.
 People are attracted to scarcity, not peer-to-peer electronic cash.
-A better title might be “Bitcoin: A Fixed Supply Savings System” with an abstract that explains why all other methods of saving wealth are clearly inferior.
+A better title might be “Bitcoin: A Fixed Supply Savings System” with an abstract and body that explains why all other methods of saving wealth are clearly inferior.

-It’s possible that if this were the original title, bitcoin would have been noticed and attacked by adversaries much earlier on, at a time when the system was far more vulnerable.
+It’s possible that if this were the original title, bitcoin would have been noticed by adversaries and attacked much earlier on, at a time when the system was far more vulnerable.
 Satoshi Nakamoto has repeatedly demonstrated impeccable levels of foresight, and this could be one more example.
 After all, the fixed supply attribute of bitcoin never needed to be said—it spoke for itself, by sparking an initial demand for the coins, and increases to their value ever since.

 Upgrade debates and fork wars

 Several times in bitcoin’s history, there have been debates on whether the community should agree to change something about the protocol, or in what way something should be changed.
-This will likely continue in perpetuity, as proposed changes can benefit certain people.
+This will likely continue in perpetuity, as proposed changes could benefit certain people.

 In 2015-2017, a clash known as The Blocksize War occurred, culminating in a hard-fork split between Bitcoin Core and Bitcoin Cash.
 The winner was Bitcoin Core, which is what we just call “bitcoin” today.
 Bitcoin Cash is worth much less, and continues to fall in value against bitcoin.
 It was Bitcoin Cash enthusiasts that incorrectly understood bitcoin’s primary purpose to be a convenient transaction tool, citing the whitepaper.
 Advocates of Bitcoin Cash were willing to improve bitcoin transactions at the expense of weakening bitcoin’s properties of decentralization.
-Because decentralization is what makes bitcoin’s fixed supply credible, this tradeoff was seen as a negative by savers.
+Because decentralization is what makes bitcoin’s fixed supply credible, this tradeoff was seen as a negative for savers.
 Since savers determine the victor in a monetary competition, the final result makes sense.

 I believe the lesson here is that any suggested change to bitcoin should be judged on the basis of what it will do for savers.
 Not necessarily because we should be more fond of savers, but because of the reality that savers are the deciding factor for the implementation of the idea.
 If a group begins advocating for a change to bitcoin that improves one aspect but is in some way a net-negative to savers, then they should realize that they are wasting their time.
 The change either will never happen, or the group will split off and create their own form of money which will be doomed to fail.